 The GGPPA Reference is notable for at least two reasons: (1) The fact that the Attorney-General of Canada relied almost exclusively on an untested national concern argument, and (2) the fact that the majority of both the ONCA and the SKCA accepted this bold and novel assertion of federal jurisdiction.

 The Attorney-General of Canada, which developed its litigation strategy for the GGPPA Reference under former Attorney-General Jody Wilson-Raybould, relied on a national concern branch submission at both the ONCA and the SKCA.
 This litigation strategy is a dramatic attempt to expand Parliament’s capacity to respond to the climate change emergency by expanding the existing parameters of the national concern branch power.
-The strategy is also fraught with risk, as the GGPPA’s subject matter does not fit neatly within the four corners of existing national concern jurisprudence: Depending on how the pith and substance of the Act is characterized, it may lack the requisite singleness and indivisibility from matters of provincial concern, and/or may have an unacceptable scale of impact on provincial jurisdiction, as Justice Huscroft’s dissent illustrated.
+The strategy is also fraught with risk, as the GGPPA’s subject matter does not fit neatly within the four corners of existing national concern jurisprudence: Depending on how the pith and substance of the Act is characterized, it may lack the requisite singleness and indivisibility from matters of provincial concern, and/or may have an unacceptable scale of impact on provincial jurisdiction, as Justice Huscroft’s dissent pointed out.
 Given how wary the courts have been of relying on POGG to allocate new subject matters to exclusive federal jurisdiction, Canada’s decision to lean on POGG is a daring choice indeed.
-The litigation strategy seems to have been at least partially principled: It dovetails well with Canada’s substantive arguments that climate change has reached a level of severity that demands coordinated national action.
+The litigation strategy seems to have been at least partially principled, as it dovetails well with Canada’s substantive arguments that climate change has reached a level of severity that demands coordinated national action.
 The decision to rely on POGG rather than on s 91(3) (the federal taxation power) also seems to have been partially political: No government wants to be held responsible for introducing a new tax, particularly during an election year.

 While it is true that the ONCA eventually upheld the Act, it is crucial to note that no justice on the court sided with Canada’s pith and substance analysis (Canada said that the GGPPA’s dominant characteristic was “the cumulative dimensions of GHG emissions”).
 Indeed, between them, the justices of the ONCA and SKCA produced five judicial opinions on the pith and substance of the GGPPA, all of which differed from Ontario’s and Canada’s own submissions, for a total of seven possible interpretations.
-The extent of the division among the justices indicates that the GGPPA’s true legislative objective remains open for debate.
-The crux of the matter seems to be whether the Act is fundamentally about the reduction of GHG emissions generally or about carbon pricing in particular, carbon pricing being one means, but not the only means, of reducing GHG emissions.
+The extent of the division among the justices indicates that the GGPPA’s true legislative objective remains wide open, and will surely attract considerable debate.
+The crux of the matter seems to be whether the Act is fundamentally about the reduction of GHG emissions generally or about carbon pricing in particular, carbon pricing being one means – but not the only means – of reducing GHG emissions.
 Canada attempted to claim federal jurisdiction over “the cumulative dimensions of GHG emissions reduction,” but the ONCA majority rejected this and found that the pith and substance was “minimum national standards for GHG reduction.”
 By contrast, Justice Hoy in concurrence found that the GGPPA‘s main thrust was “minimum national pricing standards,” suggesting that carbon pricing specifically is integral to the GGPPA‘s overall constitutional validity.
 The majority did not explicitly say that the “minimum national standards” must include a carbon pricing component, which seems to indicate that the majority wishes Parliament to have leeway to adopt carbon emission reduction mechanisms other than carbon pricing under the GGPPA.
 Overall, the answer to this fundamental question about pith and substance remains unclear, despite the rendering of two appellate decisions.
 It will surely be first on the docket at the SCC.